alilein1990/JS-App/README.md

 # JS-App

 ### Project description
-It is a small application that fetches data about the pokemon from an external API, displays detaills of a pokemon when clicked on the name and allows the user to search for specific pokemon by name.
+It is a small application that fetches data about the Pokemon from an external API, displays detaills of a Pokemon when clicked on the name and allows the user to search for specific Pokemon by name.

 ### Project dependencies
 In the project JS, HTML, CSS and Bootstrap was used.

-### Which API the project uses
+### API for the application
 API: https://pokeapi.co/

 ### User Stories for the application